Odeh Spring: Geology

 Ain Al-Odeh contains burrows and a natural furnace very close to Tarout castle base as it is engraved inside the rocks surrounding the construction foundation of the castle.
-Fauces are also branching out from Odeh spring and it was mentioned by the Danish archaeologist Thomas Geoffrey Bibby on his book “Dilmun”.
-Tributaries were formed from Odeh spring and streams to the south providing the northeast of the nearby town Dareen with water, until the year 1937, and continues to run until it eventually pours into the sea after crossing over 1,500 meters.
+Fauces are also branching out from Odeh spring and it was mentioned by the Danish archaeologist Thomas Geoffrey Bibby in his book “Dilmun”.
+Tributaries were formed from Odeh spring and streams to the south providing the northeast of the nearby town Dareen with water, until the year 1937, and continues to run before it eventually pours into the sea after crossing over 1,500 meters.
 Odeh spring consists of four layers: First, the outer cavity layer that shapes the outer construction of the spring.
 Second, salient rocks in the inner walls of the spring.
 Third, the narrowest, confined aquifer where water runs from to farmlands.
 Fourth, the bottom of the spring which is a sedimentary layer where underground water flows from the ground.